sourcegraph/handbook/content/engineering/incidents/index.md

      - Merge the PR as soon as CI passes (don't block on review).
    - [Fix failed database migration on sourcegraph.com](https://github.com/sourcegraph/sourcegraph/tree/main/migrations#dirty-schema)
    - [How to resolve "Sourcegraph.com is deleted entirely"](playbooks/dotcom_deleted_entirely.md)
-3. If rolling back and or reverting commits doesn't resolve the incident, then identify the most logical [resolution owner](#ownership) given what you know (this may be yourself) and have that person **acknowledge ownership** in the Slack thread (i.e. "I'm on it").
+3. If rolling back and or reverting commits doesn't resolve the incident, then identify the most logical [resolution owner](#ownership) given what you know (this may be yourself) and have that person **acknowledge ownership** in the incident chatroom (i.e. "I'm on it").
    - The person who has made recent changes to the affected product/code/system.
    - The person who owns the affected product/code/system.
    - The on-call engineer.